lienertdemaeyer/System-Identification-of-Biological-Processes/README.md

 ##### 3.3.2 SSG and TC

-The SSG for a 1st-order model is defined as \(b_0 / (1 + a_1)\).
+The SSG for a 1st-order model is defined as $\(b_0 / (1 + a_1)\)$.
 For the population model, this results in 0.0094 kg.
 Thus, a 1kcal/day decrease in energy intake results in a steady-state decrease in body weight of 9.4 grams.

-The time constant (TC) is defined as \(-\Delta t / \ln(-a_1)\), which for the population model gives 19.02 weeks.
+The time constant (TC) is defined as $\(-\Delta t / \ln(-a_1)\$), which for the population model gives 19.02 weeks.
 This means it would take 19.02 weeks for the output to reach 63% of its new steady state value after an input change.

 ---